UnExCo Home

 The inside of the nest consists of layers of cells, shaped kinda like a pie plate, with each layer slightly smaller than the previous layer, and with each of the cells containing a developing larva.
 The queen lays an egg in each cubicle, and the larvae (or grubs) will hatch within about two or three weeks (depending on food supply and temperature) to become worker hornets.

 The hornets will constantly make their nest bigger and bigger, to accommodate ever increasing combs and cells.
 You'll see them roam all over the nest, keeping everything in order and repairing any problem areas.
-They will tear down the old walls of the nest and to create new ones.
+They will tear down the old walls of the nest to create new ones.
 They can be very busy, and quite fascinating to watch.

 Hornets are predacious insects, which means they eat other insects.
 For this reason, they are beneficial insects and if they are up and out of the way, you might just as well leave them completely alone - they'll actually help you!

-The hornets also feed on ripe fruit, or even tree sap.
-These insects are always arround drops from fruit trees.
-Though mostly diurnal, they will also occasionally fly at night.
-They are attracted to lights, and you will always see them flying around outside lighting.
 The nest you see this year will only last the current season, and will be vacated after the first hard freeze or even a couple of mild frosts.
 After that, you can safely knock the nest down.
 If you can't, don't worry about it - it's very fragile and without the workers tending to it, it will usually disintegrate over the winter.

 Unlike bees, the poison of wasps and hornets is not really intended for use against us.
 Wasps and hornets are mainly hunters of insects, while bees collect nectar, to make honey.
 With large amounts of honey in an average honey bee nest, the main purpose of a bee sting is to defend the nest and the colony against any attack, from mice and other animals, right up to humans.
 A honey bee loses the stinger mechanism (and the poison sac) with a single sting.
 In fact, the poison sac will continue to pump venom even after it is ripped from the bee, pumping even more venom after the bee is gone.
 Therefore, bee stings can often cause a more severe reaction because of the amount of venom.